epfl-ada/ada-2024-project-skibidata/README.md

 - `collaborative.py` python file containing all functions needed for the collaborative filtering based recommender systems.
 - `content_based.py` python file containing all functions needed for the content-based filtering based recommender systems.
 - `Draft` folder containing files used to store experimental concepts and test scripts.
 Nothing relevant for P2 deliverable can be found in this folder.
 - `Data` folder containing some csv files that contains some queried or downloaded data needed for different part of the results notebook.
+- `Visualization` folder contains the visualization made either in _html_ or in _png_
+- `Weights` folder contains saved weights of our different models such that they can be used without retraining.
 - `README.md`
-- `requirements.txt` text file specifying the necessary libraries to run the results noetbook.
+- `requirements.txt` text file specifying the necessary libraries to run the results notebook.
 - `gitignore` configuration file used to specify files and directories that should be ignored by Git.

 In order to run the current `results.ipynb` notebook you need to download the dataset presented above from [Kaggle](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) and store it in a folder called _Data/TMdB/_ as well as download the [CMU Movie Summary Corpus Dataset](http://www.cs.cmu.edu/~ark/personas/) and store it in _Data/MovieSummaries/_.